fmagesty/black-box/README.md

+# Disclaimer: This project has been discontinued for now.
+Currently, it is blocked from making requests on G1 and UOL :laughing:, which was expected.
+But it was fun while it lasted.
+If you test this project remember that this might happen and can be fixed by changing the server from which the requests are being made (until they block it again).
+But I would not advise to do so, as to not overload their servers.
+This repo might still be used for learning purposes as a base for making requests where it won't affect a day to day application like those.
+This is best applied on a a free api, for example

 ## Black box app (name may change)

 -   Doing this for fun and currently making a news scrapper but I wanna test various things with this app as personal project.
 Including NextJS which is cool